bitextor/bicleaner/README.md

 ```bash
 bicleaner-hardrules -s SOURCE_LANG -t TARGET_LANG --annotated_output OUTPUT_NOISY_FILE INPUT_FILE OUTPUT_ALL_FILE
 ```
 where INPUT_FILE contains a sentence-aligned parallel corpus, with a sentence pair per line.
-Sentences are split by tab and OUTPUT_NOISY_FILE will contain only the noisy sentence pairs, with an additional column specifying the heuristic rule applied.
+Sentences are split by tab.
+OUTPUT_NOISY_FILE will contain only the noisy sentence pairs, with an additional column specifying the heuristic rule applied and OUTPUT_ALL_FILE will contain all the input sentences.
+They noisy ones will contain an additional column with the word "discard".

 You can them obtain the monolingual noisy corpora by "cutting" the appropriate column:
 ```bash